 Affiliated & Partner Schools

 IEP is among the most academically challenging schools in France, so studying there requires careful planning, serious commitment and a separate application.
 A limited number of spots are available to annual students in spring.
-Those students must have a very high linguistic ability in French, an excellent background in the political sciences and the ability to work independently.
-Students interested in applying to IEP must complete the extra application once accepted by Hamilton in France.
+These are reserved for students with very high linguistic ability in French, an excellent background in the political sciences and the ability to work independently.
+Students must complete the extra application once accepted by Hamilton in France.
 Students accepted at IEP must take three courses there.

 A private university with various specialized divisions.
 Course offerings include literature, history, philosophy, social sciences and religious studies.
 Open to all students if courses are not available at one of the Universités de Paris.

 Note: courses at ICP may be hard to obtain.

 La Catho also includes the Institut de Langues et Cultures Française de l'Institut Catholique (ILCF), which is open to students with less preparation in French and need introductory courses.

 Hamilton in France is one of a few American programs in Paris allowed to enroll students at the École du Louvre.
 All courses are year-long and consist of lectures by specialists in the area complemented by regular instructor-led visits within the museum.
 Candidates must submit, over the summer, a separate application and portfolio to be admitted.
 Students select courses at EL and simultaneously complete a semester-long research project in consultation with Hamilton in France professor of art history.

 (German: Institut Goethe; Spanish: Instituto Cervantes; Italian: Centro Italiano; Arabic: Institut du Monde Arabe)